Warnock and Ossoff level misleading claims that Loeffler is 'campaigning with a Klansman'

 The Rev. Raphael Warnock, who is facing Loeffler in the state's other runoff Senate race, doubled down in a tweet Thursday.
 He shared a photo taken earlier this month that shows Loeffler smiling alongside a former Ku Klux Klan leader named Chester Doles.
 He also included a newspaper clipping showing Doles leading a march with other Klansmen.

 A spokesman for Loeffler’s campaign did not immediately respond to a Fox News request for comment.

-But she has said she doesn't know the man and condemned his beliefs two weeks ago.
+But Loeffler, R-Ga., called Ossoff a "pathological liar" on Wednesday during another interview with Doocy, for his claim she had "campaigned" with a member of the Ku Klux Klan.

+"Georgia knows that Jon Ossoff is a pathological liar.
+He's a trust fund socialist whose only job has been working for the Chinese Communist Party in recent years," Loeffler said, referring to payments from a government-linked Hong Kong media conglomerate to Ossoff's media company, which he did not initially list on a financial disclosure form this year.

 MORE THAN 100 BLACK PASTORS PEN LETTER TO SEN. LOEFFLER DENOUNCING CAMPAIGN ATTACKS ON REV. WARNOCK